Katie Miller Young Adult Cancer Conference: Fertility and Family Planning

 Honoring those we love - submit a survivor or in memory of photo to be displayed during the conference's welcome announcements.
-For additional information, CLICK HERE.
+For additional information, CLICK HERE. (submissions have closed)

 “What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” – Pericles

+Young women are more likely to be diagnosed with cancer than young men, but young men and women are equally likely to die of cancer.
 Survival rates for cancer in young adults have not changed much in recent decades, unlike the improvements seen in many cancers in children and older adults.
 Survival rates can vary a great deal, based on the type of cancer and other factors.

 Des Moines University students, staff, and faculty, physicians, nurses, social workers, other medical professionals, and families who have been affected by young adult cancer.

 All times listed are in Central Time.

 Keynote Address - Cancer: Options and Considerations for Fertility Preservation

 Brian C. Cooper, MD, FACOG, Reproductive Endocrinologist, Mid-Iowa Fertility

 Andy Allred, Young Adult Cancer Survivor